 Little, Big – The greatest fantasy novel ever written.

 "Briggflatts" – My favorite long poem.

 Coming To Jakarta – My favorite political book (and second favorite long poem — yes, this book combines the two!) about which I recorded a series of video discussions with the author that later turned into a book.

-Melancholia – Written and directed by Lars Von Trier, who’s often accused (rightly, in my opinion) of misogyny and who sometimes produces movies that are just unwatchably awful (again, imo) this is not only an profound portrayal of depression (which Von Trier himself suffers from) that features two super strong female lead roles, but also happens to contain two of the most powerful sci-fi type special effects scenes I know of.
+Melancholia – Written and directed by Lars Von Trier, who's often accused (rightly, in my opinion) of misogyny, and who sometimes produces movies that are just unwatchably awful, this is not only a profound portrayal of depression (which Von Trier himself suffers from) that features two super strong female leads, but also happens to contain two of the most powerful sci-fi type special effects scenes I know of.
 (An image of the rogue planet Melancholia sharing the night sky with the moon, and the final scene involving Melancholia, which I won't spoil.)

 Jesus of Montreal – I watch this movie every year around Easter, each year with a different friend or combination of friends. i began this practice when I was Episcopalian, but now that I'm an atheist, I continue to get just as much out of the movie as I used to.